-Pokemon Let's Go Pikachu & Eevee has been available for nearly two months.
-This walkthrough covers Let's Go players that have been given the game for Christmas and those who have had it since release.
-Therefore, whether you are new to the game, going through each Master Trainer or even shiny hunting, these tips can help.
+This Pokemon Let’s Go Pikachu & Eevee guide helps players who have just started playing the game or those who have been grinding since it was released in November.
+Whether you are new to the game, going through each Master Trainer or even shiny hunting, these tips will help.

-Pokemon Let's Go is based on the original Pokemon games on the Gameboy.
-Whilst Red and Blue were released prior, it is actually Pokemon Yellow that holds most similarities.
+Pokemon Let’s Go is based on the original Pokemon games on the Gameboy.
+While Red and Blue were released prior, it is actually Pokemon Yellow that holds most similarities.

 Arguably the biggest difference between Pokemon Fire Red and Let’s Go is the starting Pokemon.
 In Let’s Go you have the choice of Pikachu and Eevee, depending on which version you bought.
 In Fire Red it was the classic choice between Bulbasaur, Charmander and Squirtle.

-Don't worry though, for those who want these popular Pokemon they aren't particularly hard to come by.
-Not only do they spawn in the overworld but you are essentially given them also.
+Don’t worry though, for those who want these popular Pokemon they aren’t particularly hard to come by.
+Not only do they spawn in the overworld but NPC interactions also give you them.